dannywuwu/notes/GrokkingAlgos.md

     - Look at every possible order in which they should travel to the cities
 - This ends up being `O(n!)` time

+# Arrays & Linked Lists

+### Reading: Arrays

+- Instant random access
+- You must iterate through a full linked list to find elements

+### Inserting/Deleting: Linked Lists > Arrays

+- All you need to do is change pointers around
+- For arrays you have to shift the other elements down

+> People sign up for Facebook pretty often, too.
+Suppose you decided to use an array to store the list of users.
+What are the downsides of an array for inserts?
+In particular, suppose you’re using binary search to search for logins.
+What happens when you add new users to an array?

+- Adding new users will shift the elements down, which costs `O(n)` time

+>  Let’s consider a hybrid data structure: an array of linked lists.
+You have an array with 26 slots.
+Each slot points to a linked list.
+For example, the first slot in the array points to a linked list containing all the usernames starting with a.
+The second slot points to a linked list containing all the usernames starting with b, and so on.
+>  Compare this hybrid data structure to arrays and linked lists.
+Is it slower or faster than each for searching and inserting?

+- This hybrid data structure optimizes linked list insertion of usernames
+    - Instead of searching through the linked list to find the correct letter to insert the usernames in, we can instantly access the letter
+- `O(n) -> O(1)` insert